qwerty12/X250-Hackintosh/README.md

 * While AppleALC is probably generally considered the way forward when it comes to audio (layout 28 works with the ALC3232), I have had better experiences with Sniki's patched AppleHDA kext (and CodecCommander & ALCPlugFix).
 So that is what this writeup will aid you in installing.

 * I keep the card reader, webcam and microphone disabled in the UEFI.
-I have no idea if they work under macOS, or in general.
-For the webcam, OS-X-USB-Inject-All/SSDT-UIAC-ALL.dsl has a commented-out definition for the port it may appear on.
-The webcam will not show up unless the SSDT is edited.
-Assuming I got the right port an' all.
-My X250 does not have a touchscreen; you may need to add whatever port it shows up on to the aformentioned dsl file.
+Wheatley has kindly confirmed that the microphone and webcam work.
+My X250 does not have a touchscreen; you may need to add whatever port it shows up into OS-X-USB-Inject-All/SSDT-UIAC-ALL.dsl.
+To get USBInjectAll to attempt its magic with all the USB ports found, you will need to remove its section from the DSDT temporarily.

 Place [CodecCommander](https://bitbucket.org/RehabMan/os-x-eapd-codec-commander/downloads/) (2.7.1) into /Library/Extensions.